jawadshuaib/stock-valuation/README.md

 ## Example Workflow

-1. Input your stock's EPS, growth rate, terminal growth rate, and discount rate.
+1. Input your stock's EPS, FCF, growth rate, terminal growth rate, and discount rate.
 2. The tool:
    - Validates the inputs.
-   - Projects EPS growth for the next 10 years.
+   - Projects EPS or FCF growth for the next 10 years.
    - Calculates the terminal value and discounts all cash flows to their present value.
    - Provides an intrinsic value and a margin of safety price.
 3. Analyze the results, including detailed growth profiles and year-by-year projections.